dj-ryan/dj-ryan/README.md

 Take a look at some of my projects, use them how you wish, and contact me with any questions!

 - ⚡ Current project: [sat-sight](https://github.com/dj-ryan/sat-sight) 🚧
-- 📍 Location: The great State of Nebraska
+- 📍 Location: Los Angeles, CA
 - 🔗 Website: [davidryan.info](davidryan.info)

 ##  Languages and Tools: